-We have a simple blog this time, HIPAA Policies and Procedures.
 HIPAA Policies and Procedures are the foundation of your Pharmacy’s overall HIPAA Compliance and employee Training.
-Policies and Procedures also happen to be one of the items that are found to be missing, incomplete, or not up-to-date during investigations conducted by the Office of Civil Rights (OCR).
+Policies and Procedures also happen to be one of the items most often found to be missing, incomplete, or not up-to-date during investigations conducted by the Office of Civil Rights (OCR).

 What does HIPAA say about Policies and Procedures?